 We have formed a Senior Pastor Call Committee to lead us through the process of searching for and Calling a new Senior Pastor as Pastor Rob begins to transition out of that role and eventually toward retirement.
-Our hope is to be ready to issue a Call by the beginning of 2021.

 This page will serve as a hub for all news and announcements about the process and the Call Committee’s progress.

 We have asked the Michigan District to provide us with a new call list.
 We submitted seven nominations that were received from the congregation, We also suggested one name from previous call lists to reconsider.
 It is not clear how quickly we will...

 Notes from the Annual Congregation Meeting

 Dear Brothers and Sisters in Christ at St. Matthew Lutheran Church, Following our congregational meeting on June 12, I’d first like thank everyone who was able to attend and provide their questions, perspective and support.
 I feel we had a very productive meeting, and...

 As we enter this critical stage in the life of St Matthew, it’s important to clarify how the call process works.

 In the Lutheran Church – Missouri Synod (LCMS), pastors are normally “Called” by a congregation to serve.
 It’s a process that differs from a job offer in that we believe pastors are called by God to serve as pastors and called by congregations to serve as their pastor.
 The call process takes time, on average between 12-24 months, and consists of prayerful consideration of congregational needs, candidate names, interviews and visits with pastors and their families.
 The theology and practice surrounding the call has developed over centuries of Christian experience.
 In some denominations a bishop determines where a pastor serves.
 In the LCMS, it is normally congregations that call pastors.
 The CTCR (Commission on Theology and Church Relations) worked in 2003 to give clarity to issues surrounding the call.
 Their document says in part: